-Located in the Department of Critical Media Practices adjacent to the Studio 7 gallery and screening room on the University of Colorado's flagship Boulder campus, the Center for Documentary and Ethnographic Media brings people together to engage with lived experience through documentary.
-Originally founded in 2016, the Center launched the Mimesis initiative in 2019 as a nexus for producing documentary work at the University of Colorado Boulder.
+Located in the Department of Critical Media Practices adjacent to the Studio 7 gallery and screening room on the University of Colorado Boulder campus, the Center for Documentary and Ethnographic Media brings people together to engage with lived experience through documentary.
+The Center was founded in 2016 by a group of faculty, including Critical Media Practices professors Reece Auguiste and Daniel Boord, documentary scholar Bill Nichols, and cultural anthropologist Paul Shankman.

 At the Center, new projects push the boundaries of media and technology to expand the social impact of documentary and ethnography.
 Committed to working with people across disciplines and experiences, the Center offers a collection of resources for artists and scholars to transform and extend their research and creative work through media production.
 These include courses, events, project support, fundraising tools, technical resources, and access to a growing regional, national, and international network of scholars and producers.